 How Are International Arbitration Awards Enforced?

 Thanks to a treaty known as the New York Convention, which entered into force on 7 June 1959, arbitration awards can be enforced in most countries unlike traditional court judgments.
-Over 150 countries have ratified the New York Convention today, meaning that arbitration awards can be enforced in approximately 3/4 of the countries recognized by the United Nations.
+Over 168 countries have ratified the New York Convention today, meaning that arbitration awards can be enforced in all major countries in the world.

 The primary laws on the basis of which international arbitration lawyers argue a case are the governing law of a contract, or the law of tort relating to a contract, the arbitration laws of the seat of arbitration, and the New York and Washington convention (alternatively known as the ICSID Convention).

 What Are The Benefits Of International Arbitration Over Litigation?

 The primary benefits of using international arbitration to resolve a dispute rather than traditional court litigation include:

 - International Arbitration can resolve disputes more swiftly than traditional court litigation since there are only limited appeals from arbitration awards.

 - International Arbitration can be less expensive than traditional court litigation.

 - International Arbitration can provide better-quality justice, since many domestic courts are overburdened, which does not always allow judges sufficient time to produce legal decisions of high quality.